All Tanks have Sloped Bottoms for easy pouring & cleaning!

 - Oil Heater

-Below are a few examples of custom tank designs.
-Contact us for a quote on your Custom Tank System.
+Below are a few examples of custom melting tank designs.
+Contact us for a quote on your Custom Oil Tank System.

 Are you making soap, lotion, shampoo, conditioner, body butter, or any other handcrafted body care product?
-If it needs to be melted, our Oil Wax Melter is the perfect solution.
+If it needs to be melted, our Oil Melting Tanks are the perfect solution.
 From 6 – 125 Gallons, we have a size fit for your production.
 Wondering if our Oil Heaters are a fit for your product?
 Contact us!

-Our Oil Wax Melters are perfect for melting honey.
+Our Oil Wax Melters are perfect to use as honey tanks for melting honey.
 The water jacket aids in maintaining a consistent temperature, which is vital for steady viscosity and uniform filling.
 The water jacket also brings the honey to temperature over time, instead of heating rapidly over direct heat, reducing the amount of nutrients and benefits lost from the honey.

 Candles & Wax Products

 Tired of using a single pitcher that only heats up 2-3 candles worth of wax at a time?
-Our Oil Wax Melters have the capacity to melt hundreds of candles worth of wax at a time.
+Our Industrial Wax Melting Tanks have the capacity to melt hundreds of candles worth of wax at a time.
 The water jacket produces indirect heat, reducing the risk of burning or scorching your wax.
 Pair with our Heated Ball Valve Assembly to directly pour from the tank.

 Auto Industry – Candle Making- Cheese Industry – Cosmetic Industry – Dairy Industry (pasteurizing) – Essential Oil Production – Honey Industry- Industrial Cleaning – Lotion Manufacturing – Food Industry – Soap Making – Testing Labs – Textile Industry – University Labs